by Vincent Foster

 There are three ways to connect with a smart lock.

-Bluetooth: This type of connectivity is preferred because it doesn’t drain out the batteries as fast as other connections do.
-However, the problem is that they have a short-range.
+his type of connectivity is preferred because it doesn't drain out the batteries as fast as other connections do.
+However, the problem is that they have a short range.

 As a result, you can control the lock fine from home, but when you step outside, you'll face connection problems.
 You also won't need an extra hub to connect via Bluetooth.
 Just your phone is enough.